 Singapore Eye Research Institute (SERI)

-In March 2017 we launched a strategic five-year collaboration with SERI to develop new technologies and novel treatment modalities for ophthalmic diseases and disorders.
-Santen and the Singapore government jointly invested SGD 37 million (equivalent to €23.5 million) in the programme, with the aim of establishing a robust pipeline of ophthalmology products that will benefit patients globally.
+In March 2017, we launched a strategic five-year collaboration with SERI to develop new technologies and novel treatment modalities for ophthalmic diseases and disorders.
+Together with the Singapore government, we have jointly invested SGD 37 million (equivalent to €23.5 million) in the programme, with the aim of establishing a robust pipeline of ophthalmology products that will benefit patients globally.
 Glaucoma, diabetic retinopathy, ocular infections and myopia are the team’s focus domains.

-In early 2015 established a venture arm and since then co-funds early-stage innovation in ophthalmology.
-Santen’s interest is to syndicate with lead investors and to assume an observing role to enable free innovation, guiding itself with its sound industrial expertise.
-To date, Santen has invested in more than half a dozen start-ups and companies.
+In early 2015, we established a venture arm and since then co-fund early-stage innovation in ophthalmology.
+At Santen, our interest is to syndicate with lead investors and to assume an observing role to enable free innovation, guiding itself with its sound industrial expertise.
+To date, we have invested in more than half a dozen start-ups and companies.
 Sweet spot investment targets are entities developing pharmaceuticals, gene therapy, cell therapy, therapeutic devices, drug delivery technologies, biomarkers and diagnostics.